Changing Status From F-1 Student Visa to H-1B Work Visa

 Preparing Supporting Documentation for H-1B Petition

-The employer has to submit several supporting documents with the H-1B petition.
-These include a number of documents that you, the F-1 student, will have to provide, specifically:
+The U.S. employer has to submit several supporting documents with the H-1B petition.
+These include a number of items that you, the F-1 student, will have to provide, specifically:

 • copies of your college or university degree and transcript